Knowledge and Troubles

 “Sure you are.”
-She chuckled and rubbed her hands together.
+She chuckled and rubbed her hands together, feeling a bit chilly.

 The greed demon noticed her rubbing her hands together and swaying from one foot to the other.
-She was cold.
 He really didn’t want to act nice when he had just told her that she was an investment, but he could hear some mean whispers in the dark telling him to behave.
 Mehrdir sighed and covered her hands with his.
-Surprisingly, she started to feel warm.

 “Open your hands.”
 Maybe it wasn’t meant to be an order but it definitely sounded like one.

-Zoe complied.
-She had a little flame in each hand.
+Zoe complied and slowly uncovered a little flame burning in each hand.
 Instead of burning her skin, it made her feel warm.
 She smiled softly but avoided looking into his eyes.

 “Yes, babysitter Mehrdir.”